justingamble/nfl_rushing/README.md

         mix do deps.get, compile
 ```

-6. In your favourite editor, open `config/dev.exs` and look at the section starting with:
+6. In your favourite editor, open `config/dev.exs` and locate the section starting with:
 ```elixir
       config :nfl_rushing, NflRushing.Repo
 ```